 The American Association of Swine Veterinarians (AASV) held its 50th annual meeting in Orlando, Fla., on March 9–12.
 The meeting, held at the Hilton Orlando Buena Vista Palace, drew record attendance of 1,243 total attendees, including 773 paid registrants (also a record) and 116 veterinary students from 23 colleges of veterinary medicine.
 The conference participants hailed from 29 countries, with more than 300 attendees from outside the United States.
-The total attendance also included 283 exhibit representatives from 97 companies and orgs.
+The total attendance also included 283 exhibit representatives from 97 companies and organizations.

 The meeting participants enjoyed the opportunity to attend numerous educational sessions, including 10 pre-conference seminars, two general sessions, three break-out sessions, research topics, three industrial partners sessions, the student seminar, and a poster session featuring 28 student posters, 25 research posters, and 14 industrial partner posters.
 Three Saturday seminars, AASV’s Got Talent, Emerging Technologies for the Swine Industry, and Effective Outbreak Investigations, were extremely popular with more than 90 preregistered attendees each, while the Diagnostics seminar garnered the most attention of the seminars on Sunday morning (126 pre-registrants).
 One hundred three students or recent graduates attended the Swine Medicine for Students pre-conference on Sunday morning.
 As always, the student seminar session held Sunday afternoon was very well attended.
 In addition, 13 AASV committees met during the annual meeting to discuss important issues in swine health, public health, animal well-being and production.